jamesbaldwin05/data-science-teaching-cosine/modules/beginner/01_python.md

 # Essential Python Features & Practices for Data Science

-A successful data scientist in Python needs fluency with the following language features.
+A successful data scientist in Python needs fluency with the following language features:

 ---